rht-labs/tech-exercise/docs/slides/content/tech-exercise-ii.md

 ### Continuous Integration
-Continuous Integration (**CI**) is a development practice where developers integrate code into a shared repository frequently, preferably several times a day
+Continuous Integration (**CI**) is a development practice where developers integrate code into a shared repository frequently, preferably several times a day.

-These actions are repeated frequently ensuring that the code base can **continuously integrate**
+These actions are repeated frequently ensuring that the code base can **continuously integrate**.